 - Prevent compression on the nerve in the future

-A metatarsal lift or pad is a small padded insert which is worn in shoes under the forefoot.
-It raises the central part of the forefoot spreading the metatarsals, increasing the space between them taking the pressure off the nerve.
+A metatarsal lift or pad is a small padded insert that is worn in shoes under the forefoot.
+It raises the central part of the forefoot spreading the metatarsals, increasing the space between them, and taking the pressure off the nerve.

-As soon as pain allows stretching and strengthening exercises can begin.
-Stretching for the calf muscles can be done along with exercises to stretch the plantar fascia along the bottom of the foot.
+As soon as pain allows exercises should begin.
+Morton’s neuroma exercises should include stretching for the calf muscles and plantar fascia (along the bottom of the foot).

 Plantar fascia stretch

-It is important to start very gradually with the strengthening exercises to ensure the nerve is not inflamed again.
+It is important to start Morton’s neuroma exercises very gradually, especially with strengthening exercises.
+It is important to ensure the nerve is not inflamed again.
 Strengthening exercises are aimed at maintaining and improving the transverse arch of the foot.